lmoran/grunt-pkgcloud/README.md

     "password": "",
     "provider" : "",
     "tenantName" : ""
+  },
+    "test" : {
+      "tenantId" : "",
+      "availability_zone" : "",
+      "imageRef" : "",
+      "flavorRef" : "",
+      "key_name" : "",
+      "remoteIpPrefix" : ""
     }
 }
 ```
+...and fill in the blanks.
+The "test" object is neeed only if you want to run the integration tests.
-...and fill in the blanks (this file is not under Git in order to protect your sensitive data)
+(This file is not under Git in order to protect your sensitive data.)

 ### Running unit tests